Sammyjo20/ssh-php/.github/README.md

 ```

 ## Support
 If you found this project useful, please consider sponsoring me either one time or a regular sponsor.
-This helps pay myself for my time maintaining and keeping projects like these active.
+This helps pay me for my time maintaining and keeping projects like these active.
 You can sponsor me on GitHub by [clicking here](https://github.com/sponsors/sammyjo20).

 ## Credits
 - Huge thanks to [Joe Tannenbaum's](https://joe.codes/) for his awesome [blog post](https://blog.joe.codes/creating-ssh-apps-with-charm-wish-and-laravel-prompts) and his support via Twitter/X DMs!